 Rescuers aboard any helicopter must board the helicopter fully prepared to hike out.
-Photo: Bill Vargas mission, the team's leadership should always choose rescuers experienced with helicopter operations and proven to have stomachs strong enough for helicopter flying.
+Photo: Bill Vargas flying.
 Unlike fixed-wing flights, helicopter flights are often akin to a roller coaster ride without the tracks in front.
 Search and rescue helicopter flights should not be bestowed to a SAR team member to reward his or her efforts organizing or in the field - they should be staffed with the rescuers well-trained and familiar with helicopter operations.